The Possibility Paradox

 Second, innovative living and working are choosing the path of curiosity over fear.
 By choosing the journey of curiosity, we choose a more flexible, open, and courageous way of working, which opens up new worlds, solutions, and ways of seeing.

 Third, choosing the path of curiosity we also choose to work wholeheartedly.
 The remedy for disengaged workforces, or sometimes even burnout is wholeheartedness.

-Innovators, creatives, artists and forward-thinking entrepreneurs live in the world of possibility.
-Those wired in this fashion seek out surprise.
+Innovators, creatives, artists, and forward-thinking entrepreneurs live in the world of possibility.
+Those wired in this fashion seek out surprises.
 Again rises the paradox.
 By seeking surprise, we live with wonder.
 When we have too much surprise, we experience anxiety, but when we don’t have enough, we get bored and disengaged.

 Steve can help you create an integrated belief-driven business that can reach and align with more of the right people —employees, customers, donors and investors—in a sustainable and meaningful way.